It's all Bush's fault.

 In a sense, it was that reason too that places Bush at the bottom of the presidential barrel.
 Bush had an epic indifference to the collapsing economy and a callous indifference to low-income Americans and even the middle-class.

 Yes, I repeat.
+It's all Bush's fault.

 The whole thing.